gm2552/jvwatch/README.md

 ### Optional Clinic Configuration

+By default, notification times are displayed with the local system time zone.
+The following setting changes the timezone of the notification time display:
+* `jvwatch.notifTimeZone`: Use a predefined Java time zone string such as America/Los_Angeles or America/Chicago.

 By default, all clinics are enabled, but can be disabled by setting the appropriate `enabled` property to false.

 - Albertsons